 - Absence of long handle might be uncomfortable to use for some people

-8) Best Carbon Steel Wok For Electric Induction and Gas Stoves (Lid, Spatula, and Seasoning Video Guide Included)
+8) Best Carbon Steel Wok For Electric Induction and Gas Stoves

 If you prefer an electric stove or induction cooktop over gas then this carbon steel wok is for you.
-The shape of the cookware is such that it fits perfect on flat cooking surfaces.
-Be it electric, induction, gas range or other heat sources, you’ll get the best results every time.
+The shape of the cookware is such that it fits perfectly on flat cooking surfaces.
+Be it electric, induction, gas range, or other heat sources, you’ll get the best results every time.
 Not only is this a great cookware to cook food but also good in looks.
 Unlike, steel or aluminum color, this is a black carbon steel wok.

 But black exterior does not mean it comes seasoned.
 You need to follow the wok tempering method just like you do with other carbon steel woks.
 What we like the most about this unit is the printed hammered texture.
 This pattern looks gorgeous and will enhance your cookware collection.
 Besides, it retains heat and cooks well on a high flame which the main purpose of buying a wok.